pieter2501/NetworkNarcotic/README.md

     receive an ID (starting at 1, counting upwards) in the linear order they were created.
 This ID is treated as their priority, with 1 being the highest.
 Connections respect this order and always go for the device with ID = 1 first.
 With connectionmode = full, the connectionshift variable has no effect.
+This variable has a circular nature and overflow will start back at the device with ID = 1.

 > **shiftable:** <**true** (default) | **false**>